Elkhart, Indiana: History

 By the late 19th and early 20th century, musical instrument factories, Miles Medical Company, and numerous mills set up shop and became the base of the economy.
 In 1934, the first recreational vehicle factory opened in Elkhart.
 Similar companies followed suit for the remainder of the decade, and the economy continued to grow until the rationing of materials in World War II.
-After the war, growth picked back up, and, by 1949, Elkhart was officially dubbed the "RV Capital of the World."
+After the war, growth picked back up, and, by 1949, Elkhart was dubbed the "RV Capital of the World."

 Infrastructure

 In 1851, the Michigan Southern & Northern Indiana Railroad Company built the first rail line through the city, and by 1852 the first passenger train passed through town.
 This, in turn, caused major population growth.
 Today, Norfolk Southern has the biggest railroad presence in town, although Elkhart has two other railroads: Shortline-Elkhart and Western (operated by Pioneer Railcorp) and Regional-Grand Elk (operated by Watco).
 Amtrak has two trains that stop in Elkhart, Lake Shore Limited and Capitol Limited, both of which stop at the Elkhart station.
 Canadian Pacific runs 6-8 trains through town on Norfolk Southern's trackage.

-In 1867, Elkhart Hydraulic Company built the first hydroelectric dam across the St. Joseph River and by 1870, it powered the city.
+In 1867, Elkhart Hydraulic Company built the first hydraulic dam across the St. Joseph River which would power the city's machinery.
+Unfortunately, the hydraulics were prone to flooding as was common in those days, the wooden structures were eventually destroyed by fire.
+The hydraulics were purchased by the Indiana & Michigan Electric Company and they soon reconstructed the dam and by 1913, it powered the city.
 Today, the dam still produces electric power and is operated by Indiana Michigan Power, a subsidiary of American Electric Power.

 In 1889, the world's second electric streetcar system began operating on the city's streets.
 It has since been decommissioned.

 The Beardsley Avenue Historic District, Albert R. Beardsley House, Dr. Havilah Beardsley House, Emmanuel C. Bickel House, Bridge Street Bridge, Charles Gerard Conn Mansion, Elkhart Downtown Commercial Historic District, Green Block, William and Helen Koerting House, Lerner Theatre, Mark L. and Harriet E. Monteith House, Morehous Residential Historic District, State Street-Division Street Historic District, and Young Women's Christian Association are listed on the National Register of Historic Places.